 What Does “Cheers” mean?

 Cheers is an expression of good wishes before enjoying a drink.
-The word cheers has also taken on the meaning of goodbye and thank-you in some areas.
+The word cheers has also taken on the meaning of goodbye and thank you in some areas.
 It is one of the most common drinking toasts around.

 Most believe that the tradition of clinking glasses began to complete the participation of all five senses.
-Much like a shaking of hands, the clinking also implies a fellowship and communal aspect to the celebration or event.
+Much like shaking hands, the clinking also implies a fellowship and communal aspect to the celebration or event.

 Another theory has it that the clinking served as a deterrent for anyone to attempt to poison your drink.
 When the clinking happens, so drink from one cup falls into the next.
 This mixing of the liquids would make someone less likely to want to drop poison into your glass.

 How to Make A Toast

 Even though you now know which toast to use when you should follow a few tips.